 Why This Matters

-Metacognition—thinking about thinking—is one of the most heavily tested concepts in cognitive psychology because it sits at the intersection of memory, learning, problem-solving, and self-regulation.
+Metacognition, or thinking about thinking, is one of the most heavily tested concepts in cognitive psychology because it sits at the intersection of memory, learning, problem-solving, and self-regulation.
 When you encounter exam questions about how people learn effectively, why some study strategies outperform others, or how experts differ from novices, you're being tested on metacognitive principles.
-Understanding these strategies also connects to broader topics like executive function, working memory limitations, and transfer of learning.
+These strategies also connect to broader topics like executive function, working memory limitations, and transfer of learning.

-The strategies below aren't just study tips—they represent distinct cognitive mechanisms that psychologists have identified and researched extensively.
+The strategies below represent distinct cognitive mechanisms that psychologists have identified and researched extensively.
 You'll need to know why each strategy works (the underlying cognitive principle), not just what it involves.
-Don't just memorize the names; know what concept each strategy illustrates and be ready to compare strategies that share similar mechanisms but differ in application.
+Be ready to compare strategies that share similar mechanisms but differ in application.

 Strategies for Monitoring and Regulating Learning